- Linearity, sensitivity, noise

 - Dark current

 - Defect pixel specification

 - ... and more

-The EMVA standard is worked out by a consortium of leading manufacturers of cameras and image sensors, distributors and scientific institutions.
+The EMVA standard is developed by a working group of leading manufacturers of cameras and image sensors, distributors and scientific institutions.
 The first version of the EMVA 1288 standard was published in August 2005.
 The latest version can be downloaded free of charge from www.emva.org.

 Today, the EMVA standard is used around the globe, providing an objective basis for specification of cameras and image acquisition sensors.
 This has helped making EMVA 1288 the basis for an objective characterization of cameras and sensors.
 The standard strictly characterizes the devices according to physical parameters.
 It focuses on the camera without a lens and introduces objective criteria for rating sensitivity, noise, spectral sensitivity, dark current, homogeneity and defective pixels.

 If you are interested in the standard, our offers related to EMVA 1288 may help you to better understand and efficiently use the standard: EMVA 1288 trainings